 What's Your Story?
-Mentors
+2017 Mentors

 Catriona Lexy Campbell

 Catriona Lexy Campbell is from the Isle of Lewis but spent much of her life in Plockton, Lochalsh.
-She has worked as a theatre artist, actor and writer, primarily in her native Gaelic.
-She has five published novels and has written radio plays broadcast on the BBC.
-She was first Gaelic Associate Artist with the National Theatre of Scotland in 2011.
-She is an Associate Artist with Theatre Gu Leòr and her first play, Doras Dùinte, was produced by Theatre Galore and toured in 2014.
-Her latest novel, Cluicheadaran, was published in 2014.
-She is currently completing her trilogy for young adults, An t-Ionnsachadh Bòidheach (Acair) and working on a stage adaptation of her father, Tormod Caimbeul’s, novel, Shrapnel, which will tour in March 2016.
+She has worked as a theatre artist, actor and writer for over twelve years, primarily in her native Gaelic.
+She was the first Gaelic Associate Artist with the National Theatre of Scotland in 2011.
+She has five published novels and her radio play, based on her book Samhraidhean Dìomhair, was broadcast on the BBC in 2012.

 She is Creative Learning Manager with Theatre Gu Leòr and her first play, Doras Dùinte, was produced by Theatre Gu Leòr and toured in 2014.
 She has recently completed her trilogy for young adults, An t-Ionnsachadh Bòidheach (Acair) and her stage adaptation of her father, Tormod Caimbeul’s novel, Shrapnel, was produced by Theatre Gu Leòr and toured in March 2016.
 She sits on the council of the Scottish Society of Playwrights and works as a mentor for young people with the Scottish Book Trust and with voluntary organisation, MCR Pathways.